 So let’s look at a couple of common triggers that stand a chance to flip a marketing leader across the tipping point:

 One very common trigger for any change is when new leadership comes in and takes a fresh look at things.
 Agile Marketing might come about as a result of concerns about the competency of the marketing organization or a desire to modernize how marketing works.

-Poor marketing campaigns results or dissatisfaction from business leaders are a common reason marketing leadership gets replaces in the first place.
+Poor marketing campaign results or dissatisfaction from business leaders are a common reason marketing leadership gets replaced in the first place.
 The new leader coming in hears things like “We don’t know what the marketing organization has been wasting its time on” or “They don’t speak our language, confuse us with marketing metrics we don’t care about.”

 Another situation is when a new marketing leader is brought in to help scale the marketing organization and realizes that the current structure/process is unscalable, bottlenecked, slow, and reliant on a few “heroes.”